 Are men popping the question too early?

 Of course, men and women might not always be on the same wavelength and it seems some men are peaking too early with when they pop the question.
-Nearly a quarter of the men quizzed (24 per cent) think Christmas Eve is the best time to do the deed, whereas 22 per cent of women actually want their man to put a ring on it on Valentine’s Day.
+A third of the men quizzed (33 per cent) think Christmas Eve is the best time to do the deed, whereas 29 per cent of women actually want their man to put a ring on it on Valentine’s Day.

 What women want

 New Year’s Eve proved to be quite popular for both sexes with 24% of men and 18% of women choosing a proposal on the day as the perfect way to ring in a new year.
 Women also chose the anniversary of when they got together as their dream day for a proposal, but some men clearly don’t want the hassle of having to try and remember when this is, as just 3 per cent of the males picked this as their top time for proposing.